sidiousvic/sidious.pizza/_spacephantom/index.md

 ![A screengrab of the game Space Phantom, depicting an alien ship destroying enemies in the shape of red skulls with laser beams.](/assets/images/spacephantom.gif){ optimize priority="high" caption="Space invaders, with a twist." }

 The music was made using Logic Pro X drum machine and graphics w/ a pixel editor.
-I would love to create a manual for it in the style of old NES games sometime.
+I would love to create a manual for it in the style of old NES projects sometime.